 De Clario went to some length, trying to reconcile wave and particle theories of light, in the service of his colour-music-chakra code.
 At the sixth chakra, located behind the forehead, violet light held sway.
 Its effective vibrations, atomic in scale, were deemed to reach beyond the spectrum into the ultra-violet realm of the invisible.
 These wavelengths caused a photoelectric effect, generating electric currents in the surfaces on which they fell.
 De Clario was not the first to notice strange behaviour at the violet end of the spectrum: Mrs. Mary Somerville, author of "Mechanism of the Heavens", used to amuse the painter Turner in the 1830's, by magnetising needles with purple light.
 Even earlier, in 1801, Johann Ritter had noticed that silver chloride was blackened when exposed to the high frequency light.
 (His ‘chemical rays’ extended well beyond the region of visible violet, and were soon dubbed ‘ultra-violet’.)
 Albert Einstein pondered on the photoelectric effect in 1905, and formulated E=hf-W to express how the energy (E) of liberated electrons increased with the frequency (f) of incident light.
 Years later, Einstein received a Nobel Prize for his theory, which helped establish the science of quantum mechanics.
-The term ‘photon’ is used, at this level, to describe the intimate interactions of light and colour.
-A thing-that-is-not-a-thing, the photon holds sway over the behaviour of the entire electromagnetic field, from radio waves to gamma rays, not just the narrow band of frequencies visible to the human eye.
+At this level, where light and colour interact with subatomic particles, the term ‘photon’ is used to quantify their behaviour.
+The idea of a photon, a thing-that-is-not-a-thing, applies beyond all colour as well.
+Outside the narrow band of frequencies visible to the human eye, the concept permeates the entire electromagnetic field, from radio waves to gamma rays.

 Light affects the human body in complex ways, many of them as yet unclear to science.
 De Clario held that light, especially violet light, stimulated the body to produce melatonin, “a chemical relevant to pigment cells”.
 In fact, this hormone is suppressed by external light.
 Melatonin regulates the biological clock, among other things, tuning our feelings of drowsiness to the disappearance of the sun.
 In an artificial form, melatonin is prescribed for jet lag.
 Some would go much further: in one US book, "The Melatonin Miracle", the hormone is promoted as a potential cure for cancer, AIDS, old age, and much more.
 The resulting faddish use exceeds the consumption of vitamin C. (It was interesting to note that melatonin was part of the drug cocktail fed to Essendon football players, prior to 2013, which saw the players heavily fined and the club banned from competition in the Australian Football League.)
 The journal "Nature" eventually dismissed claims for the drug as unscientific, and it is now banned for casual use in Britain, as insufficiently tested.